anattemptatsomethinggreat/PasteTyper/README.md

 ### Usage

 1. Enter the text you want to paste when prompted.
+(For new lines use \n and for tabs use \t)
 2. Click on your document after pressing enter in the command prompt
 3. After 3 seconds, the program will simulate typing the text with random delays and occasional character deletions.